Jhalong (Jaldhaka), Paren and Bindu

 The best accommodation in Paren is the WBFDC Paren Nature Resort run by the Forest Department and located at Paren Compound at an altitude of 2,500ft.
 There is a diversion to the left on Paren-Todey road before Gairigaon that leads to this nature resort.... the road ends at this resort.
 The WBFDC Nature Resort has 4 simple cottages scattered on a lush ground and surrounded by thick forest of pine and Sal trees.
 The cottages have TV, attached bath.
 Food here is average but the stay experience and nature around can compensate the shortfall by far.

 We were back to Lower Paren and moved on towards Bindu which is further 6kms away and located at an altitude of 2000ft.
-Vehicles can go up to a point and then you need to walk for about 200meters up to Bindu Dam (also known as Jaldhaka Dam) which is the main attraction at Bindu.
+Vehicles can go up to a point and then you need to walk for about 200 meters to get to Bindu Dam (also known as Jaldhaka Dam) which is the main attraction at Bindu.
 As you walk, you see the valley, river Jaldhaka flowing on the bed of rocks and Bhutan hills towering on the other side... the view is stunning.
 The dam is on a valley surrounded by Himalayan mountains of both Bhutan and India.
 In fact Bindu is the last village on this route before Bhutan.

 Bindu Dam, Jaldhaka river and Bhutan hills

-Bindu Dam, a closer view
+Bindu Dam, a closer view from the boulders

 There are four gates on the dam... when open the water gushes out of the gates and scene at the dam is magnificent.
 Sitting on the rocks you can feel the mist coming out of the water and holding a camera lens can be difficult without getting it moist.